-NOTICE IS HEREBY GIVEN that the Annual General Meeting of the shareholders (the "Shareholders") of InZinc Mining Ltd. (the "Corporation") will be held at the Turner Room - 4th Floor, Hyatt Regency Vancouver, 655 Burrard Street, Vancouver, BC V6C 2R7, on Thursday, May 27, 2021, at the hour of 2:00 p.m.
+NOTICE IS HEREBY GIVEN that the Annual General Meeting of the shareholders (the "Shareholders") of InZinc Mining Ltd. (the "Corporation") will be held at the Turner Room - 4th Floor, Hyatt Regency Vancouver, 655 Burrard Street, Vancouver, British Columbia V6C 2R7, on Thursday, May 26, 2022, at the hour of 2:00 p.m.
 (Pacific time) (the "Meeting"), for the following purposes:

-- 1. To receive the audited consolidated financial statements of the Corporation for the fiscal year ended December 31, 2020 (with comparative statements relating to the preceding fiscal period) together with the report of the auditors thereon; - 2.
-To fix the number of directors at four (4); - 3.
+- 1. To receive the audited consolidated financial statements of the Corporation for the fiscal year ended December 31, 2021 (with comparative statements relating to the preceding fiscal period) together with the report of the auditors thereon; - 2.
+To fix the number of directors at five (5); - 3.
 To elect directors of the Corporation; - 4.
 To appoint the auditors and to authorize the directors to fix their remuneration; - 5.
-To consider and, if thought fit, to pass an ordinary resolution providing the required annual approval of the Corporation's Incentive Stock Option Plan, as more particularly described in the accompanying management proxy circular (the "Circular"); - 6.
-To consider and, if thought fit, pass an ordinary resolution approving the option agreement dated as of April 15, 2021 between the Corporation, its wholly-owned subsidiary, NPR (US), Inc., American West Metals Limited and West Desert Metals, Inc., all as more particularly described in the accompanying Circular; and - 7.
+To consider and, if thought fit, to pass an ordinary resolution providing the required annual approval of the Corporation's Incentive Stock Option Plan, as more particularly described in the accompanying management proxy circular (the "Circular"); and - 6.
 To transact such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.

-Accompanying this Notice is the Corporation's Circular, a form of proxy or voting instruction form and a financial statement request card.
+Accompanying this Notice is the 'Circular, a form of proxy or voting instruction form and a financial statement request card.
 The accompanying Circular provides information relating to the matters to be addressed at the Meeting and is incorporated into this Notice.

-Registered Shareholders: Every registered holder of common shares at the close of business on April 20, 2021 is entitled to receive notice of, and to vote such common shares at the Meeting.
+Registered Shareholders: Every registered holder of common shares at the close of business on April 18, 2022 is entitled to receive notice of, and to vote such common shares at the Meeting.